-Former Olympian swimmer Gideon Louw is currently serving his third season as an assistant coach on the Minnesota swimming and diving staff and was promoted to associate head coach in 2017.
+Former Olympian swimmer Gideon Louw is currently serving his fourth year on the Minnesota swimming and diving staff and was promoted to associate head coach in 2017.
 He works primarily with the sprint freestyle group.

 Louw came to Minnesota after serving two seasons as a graduate assistant at Florida State, where he provided planning and implementation of workouts and provided analysis and instruction of swimming techniques, among other duties.
 While at FSU, Louw helped the Seminole men to a 14th place finish at the 2014 NCAA Championships in Austin, Texas.